adri326/stackline/characters.md

 | `v` | Down diode | Transmits the signal to the bottom cell if it has a state of `0`. |
 | `V` (uppercase) | Forcing down diode | Transmits the signal to the bottom cell, *if it has a state other than `2` (resting)*. |

+Wires are insulated: if the signal that they receive does not come from where they are connected to, then they will discard it.
+This prevents unwanted activations, see the examples below for that!

 **Examples:**

 ```